HaysonC/HaysonC/README.md

 a graphical view.

 ## [Elevator](https://github.com/HaysonC/elevator)
 Elevator is an intelligent system designed to optimize the elevator scheduling process.
-By utilizing advanced algorithms, it predicts the optimal elevator movement based on the current status and demand, ensuring efficient and timely transportation in high-rise buildings.
-The project integrates various performance metrics and provides a user-friendly interface for real-time monitoring.
+By utilizing NEAT, it predicts the optimal elevator movement based on the current status and demand.
+It aim to learn patterns that arise with time tries match strategies accordingly.
+I will continue to explore the temporal aspect in NN evolution.

 <!--